 Management Tip #1: Remember this: you have to reach these folks before chronic behavior becomes acute and acute behavior leads to crisis.
 Take that first step and maybe you won’t need to take a second and more damaging steps that can lead to termination.

 Task 2 – Update Marketing Messages: The societal and economic environment changed greatly in the last few years.
 Have you thought about a communications tune-up to make your messaging better reflect society’s current values and concerns?
 Maybe you should take an hour to review your standard marketing messages, positioning statement, tag line, logo and perhaps even your mission statement.
 These are branding assets that most nonprofit execs don’t visit often enough.

 See if you should tighten your messaging practices – frequency, content and delivery format.
 Make sure you are communicating who you are today and what you do today to those who need to receive that message today.
 By updating your communications cornerstones you can clarify your mission, reassert your brand and protect your niche as the nonprofit marketplace becomes increasingly stressed and competitive.

 Management Tip #2: When society and the economy are under excess pressure, market perceptions shift.
 Affinities may wander.
 Some brands become blurred or damaged.
-If you don’t have a graphic standards policy in place, better get on it.
-This simple tool is so important I wrote about it twice before:

 Bottom Line: In good times the two tasks I suggested – updating marketing messages and controlling dysfunction – are matters of discretion, the kind of activity you will undertake when it feels right and you find the time.
 During a period of economic uncertainty, these tasks become more urgent, more necessary and more productive.
 Ignore or delay them and you may add to the burden imposed by the economy.
 Not all nonprofits will survive this era.
 Make sure yours does.

-Embrace Your Pal.
+As director and manager I considered economic pressure as My Pal.
+Make it Your Pal.
 He will help you bite those bullets.